Special Student Support Services works with the following special populations of students who have special needs:

 Services available in SSSS include:

 Students with small children can apply to Special Student Support Services for help in paying for childcare.
 Several funding sources allow AC to assist all majors.
-The preferred childcare provider is AC’s Child and Family Development lab school–the Mary Jo Gorden Child Development Center–located on the grounds of Buckner Family Place.
+The preferred childcare provider is AC’s Child and Family Development lab school–the Mary Jo Gorden Child Development Center–located on the grounds of Buckner Family Pathways.

 A wide range of special help is available in a special second-floor center of the library, to students with disabilities.
 Special Student Support Services acts as point of contact for these students and as liaison between the college and such agencies as the Texas Rehabilitation Commission, the Texas Commission for the Blind, MHMR, and the Adult Learning Centers affiliated with Angelina College in the college service area.